-On August 18, Google released a potentially very impactful to their product updates feed.
+On August 18, Google released a potentially very impactful Search update to their product updates feed.
 Dubbing it the ‘Helpful Content’ update, with this new algorithm change Google aims to eradicate content written mainly for SEO purposes from the top of the SERPs.
 In addition, they’ve tweaked this update to affect not only individual pages but whole websites, based on their assessment of individual content pieces.
 Simply put: time to level up your content production.
 Wondering how, and what might be some red flags to the updated algorithm?
 By all means, read on!

 The Helpful Content update in a nutshell